 Since 2003, Katherine has been particularly interested in music from medieval convents and women’s religious communities, and has researched and directed concert performances of this repertoire in Amsterdam, Calgary and Toronto.
 She sings regularly in the series Sacred Music in a Sacred Space at Trinity College Chapel.

 Sebastian Moreno, Organist

 Sebastian Moreno was appointed Parish Organist of St Bartholomew’s in 2014.
-During his Studies at York University, with organist Stephanie Martin, he discovered a passion for Anglo-Catholic music and ancient liturgy.
-Sebastian’s performance and compositional work focuses heavily around medieval music’s influence on 19th- 20th century organists and composers.
+He is a Colleague of the Royal College of Organist and sits on the Executive Board of RCCO Toronto.
+During his BFA at York University he studied with organist and composer Stephanie Martin and found a passion for Anglo-Catholic music and ancient liturgy.
+Sebastian’s research and performance practices focus on medieval music’s influence in 19th- 20th century composition.

-Sebastian’s current activates include; studies with organist John Tuttle, of the University of Toronto’s Trinity College, recitals in Mississauga and Toronto, work with the Mississauga Symphony Orchestra and private instruction.
-He takes part in co-chairing St Bartholomew’s Young Adults group that aims to grow a community of worship and fellowship amongst young Anglicans.
+Current activates include; studies with organist John Tuttle, of the University of Toronto’s Trinity College, recitals in Toronto and GTA, private instruction, and is a member of Trinity Chapel Choir.
+He also co-chair’s St Bartholomew’s Young Adults group which aims to grow a community of worship and fellowship amongst young Anglicans.